johncf/johncf.github.io/content/analysis/2018-02-01_failure-analysis.md

 ![Age-domain events]({attach}plots/age-domain.svg)

-After this, the same principles I described in the previous sub-section apply, so as to calculate failure rates at various points of age.
+After this, the same principles I described in the previous sub-section apply, so as to calculate failure rates at various points (or regions) of age.

 _Sidenote: For hard disks, age is best represented by power-on time, since the [self-monitoring system][SMART] present in most drives contain power-on hours attribute._